Cultural Transformation and Alignment

 - If the current Mission, Vision, and Core Values are not meeting the organization’s goals, then put a plan to establish a mission, vision, and core values that will align with the strategic and operational goals.

-- Get consensus and agreement that the Mission, Vision, and Core Values will become the “Northstar” in all decisions of the organization.
+- Get consensus and agreement that the Mission, Vision, and Core Values will become the “Northstar” in all organization decisions.

 Sample Agenda for the Cultural Alignment Review and Repair Meeting: